 One thing to keep in mind is the shelf life of these are not very long and even though they may come with a warranty of 10 years, it is difficult to determine when the hose was certified in the first place.

-The stainless braided lining may fail, and the flexi hose tube expands and bursts.
+The stainless braided lining may fail, and the Flexi Hose tube expands and bursts.
 The damage a burst flexible water hose can create can be severe.

-With any burst pipe, you are looking at flooding, growing mould, water damage to ceilings and walls, wet furniture and carpets as well as electrical appliances.
+If you have a burst pipe, you are looking at flooding, growing mould, water damage to ceilings and walls, wet furniture and carpets as well as electrical appliances.
 Most severe cases include collapsed ceilings and foundational damage.

 There are ways to ensure your flexible water hose stays working in the best condition.
-By following these guidelines, you can prolong the life of the flexi hose and prevent a plumbing catastrophe.
+By following these guidelines, you can prolong the life of the Flexi Hose and prevent a plumbing catastrophe.

 Regular checking of your flexible water hoses is the best form of defence against leaks and bursting pipes.
 You can look out for signs such as rusty spots on the stainless steel and any fraying.